inner-clarity/InnerSight/docs/en/seguridad_emocional_conyugal.md

-# Emotional Marital Security
+﻿# Emotional Marital Security

 ## Introduction

 Marriage is a sacred covenant founded on love, trust, and mutual commitment.
 For this union to thrive, each spouse needs to feel **safe to be authentic**, without fear of being judged, corrected, or rejected for their internal needs.

-When one spouse faces mental health challenges or neurological differences—such as trauma responses, autism, or Tourette syndrome—they may depend on certain strategies to maintain their emotional equilibrium.
+When one spouse faces mental health challenges or neurological differences—such as trauma responses, [autism](https://inner-clarity.github.io/ClearPath/en/autismo), or [Tourette syndrome](https://inner-clarity.github.io/ClearPath/en/tourette)—they may depend on certain strategies ([P.T.S.D.](https://inner-clarity.github.io/ClearPath/en/prenc)) to maintain their emotional equilibrium.
 If these needs are **misunderstood, minimized, or conditioned on acceptance**, the emotional foundation of the marriage can be affected.

 This document explains, from a clinical and doctrinal perspective, why **mutual emotional security** is essential for marital stability, and how compassionate support strengthens the bond between husband and wife.